-Before going on a bushwalk it is important to discuss the proposed route with the leader, giving them a realistic picture of your fitness level and experience.
+Before going on a bushwalk or hike it is important to discuss the proposed route with the leader, giving them a realistic picture of your fitness level and experience.
 Don’t be offended if the leader recommends an easier walk.
 The leader is thinking of your safety and the safety of the group.

 Start easy.
 Read the club’s guidelines on their grading system carefully and choose a short walk with an easy grade.
 Bushwalking is different to walking in suburban streets.
 Tracks can be uneven and steep.
 Even if you walk the dog daily you will find a bushwalk more tiring than you expect.
 You can’t leave a bushwalk early if you have overestimated your fitness level, so err on the side of caution.